Back to Articles

 Here's what the data actually says:

 • Mallow is the public transport winner.
 If you need to commute by rail, Mallow is the only realistic option outside the city.
 The train takes 25 minutes — faster than driving — and runs hourly with peak-hour frequency.
-You save €60,000 vs the city median.
+You save €31,000 vs the city median.

 • The M8 is underrated.
 Mitchelstown at 55km is a 45-minute motorway drive.
 That's better than sitting on the Jack Lynch Tunnel at 10km.
-At €218,000, it's one of the best value-per-kilometre towns in Munster for hybrid workers.
+At €231,000, it's one of the best value-per-kilometre towns in Munster for hybrid workers.

-The bottom line: if you're working hybrid in Cork and looking to stretch your budget, the 40–60km band — Macroom, Mitchelstown, and to a lesser extent Kanturk — offers the best combination of price and practicality.
-You save €100,000+ vs the city and the commute is manageable 2–3 days a week.
+The bottom line: if you're working hybrid in Cork and looking to stretch your budget, only six towns genuinely undercut the city — and the biggest saving is €70,000 (Kanturk).
+Mitchelstown and Kanturk in the 40–60km band offer the best combination of price and practicality, saving €59,000€70,000vs the city with manageable commutes 2–3 days a week.

 Explore Cork property prices